 Eligibility For employees hired prior to January 1, 2011 and terminating with less than 20 years of service For employees hired after or on January 1, 2011 who has attained age 50 and has 10 years of service.
-Benefit For those hired prior to January 1, 2011 the Accrued Benefit of 2.5% of final salary times service shall be paid at age 60.
-For those hired after or on January 1, 2011 the Accrued Benefit is reduced by 0.5% for each month prior to age 55
+Benefit For those hired prior to January 1, 2011 a reduced Accrued Benefit shall be paid at age 60 based on the schedule below.
+For those hired after or on January 1, 2011 the Accrued Benefit is reduced by 0.5% for each month prior to age 55.